February 24, 2022 (Updated: May 4, 2023)

 Most content marketing contests take place in digital spaces, like on social media.
 That makes for easy entry for the audience, and an easy way to announce the winners for the brand.
 Use these ideas to help you create contests for your digital platforms:

-Get more content for your brand from outside sources by hosting a blog post writing contest.
-Provide people with a topic and a word count and take their submissions.
-This can be a fun choice, especially for content creation companies whose products or services are inventing the best and most interesting pieces for their clients.
-This type of contest is a case where the prize may be the contest itself.
+Get more user-generated content for your brand by hosting a blogging contest.
+Provide your readers with a topic and a word count and take their submissions.
+This type of contest idea is a case where the prize is the contest itself.
 You could publish the winner’s content on your website and share it on social media to give the writer recognition.

 If you’re able to create a short computer or in-app game, you can turn that into a contest.
-The premise could be anything, from something like a matching game to a skills test.
-You could theme the game around your product or service.
+The game premise could be anything, from a matching game to a skills test.
+For more brand tie-ins, theme the game around your product or service.
 For example, a heating and cooling company may create a game that requires players to get the repairman from the front door to the basement heating unit while avoiding obstacles such as pets or children’s toys.

-You could award a prize to the person with the highest score after a certain period.
-If the game doesn’t keep score, you could give the prize out randomly to one person who completes the game or level.
+Award a prize to the person with the highest score after a certain period.
+If the game doesn’t keep score, give the prize out randomly to one person who completes the game or level.